-- Press the (▼ movie-record) button to start movie recording. - The camera focuses on the subject in the center of the frame. - Press the multi selector (A) to pause recording, and press (A) again to resume recording (except when (A) iFrame 720/30p or (A) iFrame 720/25p, or an HS movie option is selected in Movie options).
+- Press the (movie-record) button to start movie recording. - The camera focuses on the subject in the center of the frame. - Press the multi selector again to resume recording, and press again to resume recording (except when frame 720/30p or frame 1720/25p, or an HS movie option is selected in Movie options).
 Recording automatically ends if it remains paused for about five minutes.

-3 Press the ● (\ movie-record) button again to end recording.
+3 Press the ● (▼ movie-record) button again to end recording.